ShirleyXingyuLiu/shirleyxingyuliu.github.io/Teaching.md

 ---
-title: "Teaching"
 layout: page
+title: ""
+show_title: false
 ---

-## Teaching Philosophy ##
+## Teaching Philosophy
 My teaching philosophy centers on two complementary goals: helping students connect what they learn to what they care about, and encouraging them to reflect on their own learning as well as on the construction of scientific knowledge.

 ## Expereince ##
 **Instructor of Record, Judgement and Decision Making, UCSD (2025)**